TeemuSailynoja/ulticlips/README.md

 For example, if the audio includes "turnover" whenever one happens, the user can later make a compilation of all the turnovers in their video library.

+## Current state
+The MWP of using speech recordings and AI to split the video into peaces that are glued together with the excess removed from between points is working.

 ## Getting Started

 ### Dependencies